 You have several layers of caching: CDN, PHP, Magento-Redis

-Keep in mind Ramjet cache booster is in beta, and we will add to the GUI, and maybe add performance improvements and fix bugs.
-We will also start versioning in the GUI.
+As of March 31st, keep in mind RamJet cache booster is in semi-beta public v1.0.0 release, and we will add to the GUI, and maybe add performance improvements and fix bugs.
+We will also have started versioning in the GUI.
 So keep this page bookmarked 😉